tdimino/SocialAGI/docs/docs/Memory/intro.md

 // Retrieve a memory
 const memory = await memoryStream.get("hi")

-// Search for memories with specific text const returnedMemories = await memoryStream.search("hi said the canine")
+// Search for memories relevant to a text const returnedMemories = await memoryStream.search("hi said the canine")
 ```